Raghvendrasing/upswing-crud/README.md

 ## Photos and Screen Recordings

-All related photos and screen recordings can be found in the assets folder under user-info.
+All related photos and screen recordings can be found in the assets folder.